mjuez/spark-cluster-docker/README.md

 [sudo] docker images
 ```

-The output will be somethink like:
+The output will be something like:

 ```
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE